1211 W La Palma Ave., Suite 201, Anaheim, CA 92801

 Posterior subcapsular cataracts

-These cataracts are the most severe since they grow faster and affects your vision by a greater extend.
-It starts from the back of the lens and since it interferes with the light passage, it impairs your vision in bright light.
+These cataracts are the most severe since they grow faster and affect your vision to a greater extent.
+It starts at the back of the lens and since it interferes with the light passage, it impairs your vision in bright light.

 What are the Signs and Symptoms of Cataracts?